 : Enjoying the Pure Flavor

 Sometimes, the simplest approach is the best.
-Serve thick slices of your Christmas bread with a pat of butter or a drizzle of honey.
+Serve thick slices of your Winter holiday bread with a pat of butter or a drizzle of honey.
 This allows the pure flavor of the bread to shine through.

 Toasted Goodness